kasperbjerg/sqlblocks/README.md

 ```
 npm run dev
 ```
-Then, copy the localhost address, open a browser and paste the address
+Then, copy the localhost address, open a browser and go the address

 ### Hello, World!
 In the file `/src/routes/index.lazy.tsx` replace `Velkommen til SQLBLOCKS!` with `Hello, World!` and see the change in the browser